Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Straight.Warhead` defined the warhead detonated by `Trajectory.Straight.PassDetonate` and `Trajectory.Straight.ProximityImpact`.
   - `Trajectory.Straight.Damage` defined the damage caused by `Trajectory.Straight.Warhead`.
   - `Trajectory.Straight.EdgeAttenuation` controls the edge attenuation ratio of projectile damage, includes `Trajectory.Straight.Damage`.
 Can NOT be set to a negative integer.
   - `Trajectory.Straight.SubjectToGround` controls whether the projectile should explode when it hits the ground.
+It will be forcibly cancelled by setting `Trajectory.Speed` above 512.
   - `Trajectory.Straight.ConfineAtHeight` controls the height above ground that projectile will try to travel as it can.
 It can not move down from the cliff by setting `SubjectToCliffs=yes`.
 It can be cancelled by setting as a non positive integer.
 It will be forcibly cancelled by setting `Trajectory.Speed` above 256.

 In `rulesmd.ini`: